raspberrypilearning/xai-challenge-submit/en/step_4.md

 **Where can you find data sets?**
 1. There are some cool websites that offer open-source data sets for free!
 Websites like [Kaggle](https://www.kaggle.com/datasets) or [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) have loads of them.
 You can search these sites for the topic you're interested in.
 2. Remember in the previous stage of the challenge where you made your own data set on Machine Learning for Kids?
 Guess what?
 You can do that again!
-Gather your own photos, texts, or sounds and build your unique data set.
+Gather your own photos, texts, or sounds and build your own unique data set.

 **A few things to keep in mind:**
 - **Safety first!**: 🛡️ When browsing online, be careful!
 Some data sets might not be suitable for kids.
 Always ask an adult or your teacher if you're unsure about using a certain data set.
 - **Clean and tidy**: 🧹 Some data sets can be like messy rooms.
 The data set might have missing pieces or errors.
 So, always check your data set and make sure it's neat and clean before using it.
 - **Size matters**: 📈 Imagine trying to speak a whole new language after only having one lesson...it's tough, right?
+You may not know the right words to make the sentence you want.
 In the machine learning world, the more training data (like pictures or sounds) you have, the better your model can become!
-So, while you don't need billions of pieces of data for your model, having a good-sized data set can make your model more accurate.
+So, while you don't need billions of pieces of data for your model, having a good-sized data set can make your model more accurate — just like how knowing enough words in a new language makes communicating easier.

 Time to gather your data tools and start making!